 - Sq.
 Ft.:468 to 4,440Sq.
 Ft.

 - Bathrooms:0 to 4Bathrooms

-The community of Houston Gardens consists of home designs and prices that accommodate a range of price points.
+Looking to buy a new home?
+The community of Houston Gardens features a wonderful variety of designs to choose from.
 Most common in this neighborhood are single-family homes.
 Property taxes for the year range from as low as $344 to as high as $4,328.

 Where to Live